Last updated on .

 Mansion of Ioannis Kolettis

 The mansion, located at 13 Polygnotou Street and facing the Ancient Agora of Athens, was originally owned by Dr. Konstantinos Zografou (1796-1851).
 The prominent feature is the statue sitting in a niche on the 2nd floor of the façade.
-The building closed to the public and was undergoing restoration during my last few visits to Athens.
+The building closed to the public and was undergoing restoration during my last few visits to Plaka.
 There were plans to convert it to a museum honoring Alexandria-born Greek poet Constantine Cavafy (1863-1933), but it has yet to come to fruition.

 Mansion of Ioannis Kolettis